Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 • .env for non-sensitive configuration

-• a proper secret manager for sensitive values (Vault / cloud secret manager)
+• a proper secret manager for sensitive values (Vault or a cloud provider)

 • or generate the secret file during deployment and mount it (never commit it)